Here's what you need to know about Bulb Energy entering administration and how it affects Bulb customers

-Bulb Energy in administration: Are Bulb going bust and what happens to Bulb customers?
+Bulb Energy in administration: Are Bulb going bust and who owns Bulb Energy?

 The energy supplier serves over 1.5 million customers in the UK.